CloudLabsAI-Azure/SIEM-with-Azure-Sentinel/Instructions/Labs/00-GettingStarted.md

    ![](../media/next.png "Resource groups")

    > [!IMPORTANT]

    *For a smoother experience during the hands-on lab, it's important to review both the instructions and the accompanying notes thoroughly.
 This will help you navigate through the tasks with ease and confidence.*

-This hands-on lab will guide you in using Azure’s advanced tools, including OpenAI LLM, Azure AI Search, and Form Recognizer, to create intelligent systems that enhance productivity and deliver personalized experiences.

 ## Support Contact